UU-Human-Evolution/1MB438/Lab_0.0.intro.md

 ssh username@solander.ibg.uu.se
 ```

-If you are using `PuTTY` you will not type this command yourself.
+:bulb: If you are using `PuTTY` you will not type this command yourself.
 You will only enter the hostname `solander.ibg.uu.se` and enter your user details when prompted.

 If it is the first time you connect to a Linux computer you might think there is something wrong when the terminal gives no feedback, like stars, when you enter your password.
 This is normal and a security feature so that nobody can see how long your password is.
 Just type it out and press enter.